Return to the Blog Home Page

 16 Stunning Paintings Of Stoats & Weasels

-This collection of 16 stunning paintings of stoats and weasels follows a five-year intensive study of animals in my garden… Read more.
+This collection of 16 paintings of both species follows a five-year intensive study of these animals in my garden… Read about these studies here.

 Title: Crackle: Standing Proud

 Inspiration: This is a portrait of Crackle, a stoat born in my Yorkshire, UK, garden in 2019.
 Despite her mother trying to push her out of the territory, she went on to raise five kits of her own here.
 I wanted to capture her inquisitive, cheeky character in this painting. … Read more